jackryan03/flarevm-win11-guide/README.md

 	3. Press SHIFT + F10 and enter 'ipconfig /release'.
 Close command prompt and continue with setup without connecting to internet.
 	4. After setup you may have to restart for the internet to work again.
 5. Take a snapshot of the machine now that windows is installed
-	1. Machine > Take Snapshot...
+	1. In VirtualBox window, Machine > Take Snapshot...
-6. Disabling Defender
+6. Disable Defender
 	1. Enter safe boot
 		1. Windows key + R
 		2. msconfig